Love playing 952!

-The dealer picks up the 4 kitty cards, before deciding which 4 cards
+When enabled, the dealer picks up the 4 kitty cards before deciding which 4 cards to discard.

 Based on the cards played, one player is declared the winner of the trick, usually for playing the highest value card of the trump suit, or of the suit of the card which started the trick.

 The cards that a player is dealt forms their hand.
 Each round, a player selects one of the cards in their hand and plays them into the pile.
 In most trick taking games, all players are dealt the same number of cards and the hand is hidden from the other players, but in some games, like 500, a player can reveal their hand for bonus points.

 The pile is the spot where players place their chosen card for the round.
 The player with the highest ranked card receives all of the cards in the pile and sets them to the side.
 In most trick taking games, the individual cards in the pile have a specific point value that is given to the winner.

 The dealer is chosen at random and passes out the deck of cards to form each player's hand.
 In most games, the dealer position rotates to the left once the deck needs to be re-shuffled and re-dealt.

 Arguably the most important part of any trick taking game, the trump suit is the highest ranked suit in the game.
 Every game has its own method of selecting trump.
 Some games leave the selection up to the winner of the bid while some games make the suit of the lead card the trump suit.